-Through his sports medicine service, James M. Lee, Jr, MD, in Orange, New Jersey, is able to put his years of training and experience to work for athletes.
+Through his sports medicine service, James M. Lee, Jr, MD, in Orange, New Jersey, and Bayonne, New Jersey, is able to put his years of training and experience to work for athletes.
 As a board-certified and fellowship-trained orthopedic surgeon, Dr. Lee works with both professional and amateur athletes to improve their game and reduce their risk of injury.
 With comprehensive wellness strategies, athletes under his care become stronger and more fit while having a physician on their team if an injury does occur.

 Sports medicine is a specialty that focuses on: